archivetheweb/archiver/README.md

 ### Archive format

 [WARC 1.1](http://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1/) is the format chosen for this application.
-It an international standard used by many archives and thus allows for composability.
+It an international standard used by many archives and thus allows for composable applications.

 We rely heavily on [Webrecorder](https://webrecorder.net/)'s [pywb](https://github.com/webrecorder/pywb) toolkit to capture all requests between our browser and the website's servers to output a WARC file.